rpastijn/UpgradeTo19cHOL/lab000/content.md

 ### MacOS ###

 > Issues have been reported with RDP clients from other providers than Microsoft.
 If you encounter issues with your local RDP client, please install the Microsoft RDP client from the Mac store.
+See link in the Requirements section.
 > ![](./images/06-MAC-store.png)
-> Optional link to the Mac Store app: [https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12](https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12 "https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12")

 Locate and start the Remote Desktop application.
 A similar screen to this will be visible: